 Businesses increasingly cover serious topics like mental health, harassment, or social issues.
 These are important conversations, but they require thoughtful warnings.

-Content that needs a sensitivity-based NSFW tag:
+Content that needs a sensitivity-based NSFW tag includes:

 - Case studies involving abuse or workplace harassment